peter-ahr/jsonPrototypeJS/README.md

 # jsonPrototypeJS
-Use JSON from Javascript while retaining selected prototypes of your objects.
+Use JSON.stringify(), .parse() and retain selected JS prototypes of your objects.

 This is achieved by either providing special replacer/reviver functions to JSON.stringify() and JSON.parse() or by packing the object _before_ the JSON serialization and unpacking the result _after_ deserialization.

 While inspired by [resurrectJS](https://github.com/skeeto/resurrect-js), this approach is fully compatible with JSON.serialize() and JSON.parse() and thus does not impose a proprietary JSON (de)serializer.
 It however uses some of resurrectJS' ideas.